cccbr/runningatower/content/docs/healthsafety/fireprevention/index.md

 ### Record, Plan, Inform, Instruct and Train People

-Remove or reduce the risks identified to a 'reasonable and practicable' level.
+The findings should always be recorded in an accessible format (and place).
+Once documented these should be used tfor forward planning and to inform others.
+If any risks are identified, these should be removed or reduced to a 'reasonable and practicable' level.

 ### Review Regularly